TomAFrench/tip-bot/README.md

 ### An ERC20 Tip bot made for Discord, with MySQL as a DB.

-This code is based off the modular (and not secure) ERC20 Tip Bot [here](https://github.com/kayabaNerve/erc20-tip-bot-old-unsafe).
+This code is based off of [kayabaNerve's Tip Bot](https://github.com/kayabaNerve/tip-bot) but with some extra goodies thrown in.

 ## Setting up the Bot